-PRICES1 Reduce taxes on healthy foods

-Taxes or levies on healthy foods are minimised to encourage healthy food choices where possible (e.g. low or no sales tax, excise, value-added or import duties on fruit and vegetables)

-- Includes exemptions from excise tax, ad valorem tax or import duty - Includes differential application of excise tax, ad valorem tax or import duty - Excludes subsidies (see 'PRICES3') or food purchasing welfare support (see 'PRICES4')

-- Australia: Goods and services tax (GST) exemption exists for basic foods (including fresh fruits and vegetables). - Tonga: In 2013, as part of a broader package of fiscal measures, import duties were lowered from 20% to 5% for imported fresh, tinned or frozen fish in order to increase affordability and promote healthier diets. - Poland: In Poland, the basic rate of tax on goods and services is 22%, while the rate is lower (7%) for goods related to farming and forestry and even lower (3%) for unprocessed and minimally processed food products. - Fiji: To promote fruit and vegetable consumption, Fiji has removed the excise duty on imported fruits, vegetables and legumes.
-Import tax was decreased for most varieties from the original 32% to 5% (exceptions: 32% remains on tomatoes, cucumbers, potatoes, squash, pumpkin and 15% remains on coconuts, pineapples, guavas, mangosteens) and removed completely for garlic and onions.
+PRICES1 Reduce taxes on healthy foods Food-EPI good practice statement Taxes or levies on healthy foods are minimised to encourage healthy food choices where possible (e.g. low or no sales tax, excise, value-added or import duties on fruit and vegetables) Definitions Includes exemptions from excise tax, ad valorem tax or import duty and scope Includes differential application of excise tax, ad valorem tax or import duty Excludes subsidies (see 'PRICES3') or food purchasing welfare support (see 'PRICES4') International Australia: Goods and services tax (GST) exemption exists for basic foods (including fresh examples fruits and vegetables)25.
+Tonga: In 2013, as part of a broader package of fiscal measures, import duties were lowered from 20% to 5% for imported fresh, tinned or frozen fish in order to increase affordability and promote healthier diets26.
+Poland: In Poland, the basic rate of tax on goods and services is 22%, while the rate is lower (7%) for goods related to farming and forestry and even lower (3%) for unprocessed and minimally processed food products27.
+Fiji: To promote fruit and vegetable consumption, Fiji has removed the excise duty on imported fruits, vegetables and legumes.
+Import tax was decreased for most varieties from the original 32% to 5% (exceptions: 32% remains on tomatoes, cucumbers, potatoes, squash, pumpkin and 15% remains on coconuts, pineapples, guavas, mangosteens) and removed completely for garlic and onions26.
+Context National Context Taxes on products in Canada are governed by the Excise Tax Act and its regulations, which are also typically applied to food products.
+In Canada, a GST applies to most supplies of goods and services, at a rate of 5%.
+There is a Harmonized Sales Tax (HST), which harmonizes provincial sales tax with GST in several participating provinces at the following rates: 13% in Ontario, and 15% in New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island, Also effective April 1.
+2013, the 12% HST in British Columbia was replaced by the GST and a provincial sales tax.
+Policy The Province of Ontario charges HST.
+Briefly, for food products, the application of GST and details HST is considered based on whether or not foods are considered 'basic groceries'.
+Currently Canada's GST and HST legislation exempts some 'healthy' foods.
+The list of foods exempt from GST/HST include fresh, frozen, canned and vacuum sealed fruits and vegetables, breakfast cereals, most milk products, fresh meat, poultry and fish, eggs and coffee beans.
+Comments/ notes